DeiC-HPC/cotainr/doc/development/development_environment.rst

 A SHA256 checksum of these files is calculated by the `hashFiles <https://docs.github.com/en/actions/reference/evaluate-expressions-in-workflows-and-actions#hashfiles>`_ function is used to uniquely identify the "version" of the development environment as defined by theses files.
 The built containers are tagged with this checksum, which allows for identification of the containers that should be used in the :ref:`CI/CD pipelines <test_suite>`.
 That way we can ensure that right containers (based on the definition in the files above) for the `main` or `docker_dev_env_*` branches.
 Additionally, the containers are tagged with the branch name (`main` or `docker_dev_env_*`) to make it easier to pull the containers for local development.

 Manually building the containers
 --------------------------------
 If you do not have access to the GHCR or want to build the containers locally, you can do using the `Dockerfile <https://github.com/DeiC-HPC/cotainr/blob/main/.github/workflows/dockerfiles/Dockerfile>`_.
-When building the containers locally, you need to provide the SINGULARITY_PROVIDER and SINGULARITY_VERSION build arguments to the `docker build <https://docs.docker.com/reference/cli/docker/buildx/build/>`_ / `podman build <https://docs.podman.io/en/stable/markdown/podman-build.1.html>`_ command, e.g.
+When building the containers locally, you need to provide the SINGULARITY_PROVIDER (`apptainer` or `singularity-ce``) and SINGULARITY_VERSION build arguments to the `docker build <https://docs.docker.com/reference/cli/docker/buildx/build/>`_ / `podman build <https://docs.podman.io/en/stable/markdown/podman-build.1.html>`_ command, e.g.

 .. code-block:: console